Vietnamese clothing

-The postcard depicts two women wearing an áo ngũ thân while holding a ba tầm hat.
+Early 20th century postcard depicting Vietnamese women in áo ngũ thân.
+The woman on the left is wearing khăn vấn while holding a nón ba tầm.

-Nguyễn dynasty officials wearing formal clothing during Lễ tế Nam Giao.
+Nguyễn dynasty officials in formal clothing during Lễ tế Nam Giao.

-Việt phục (Chữ Hán: 越服), or Vietnamese clothing, is the traditional style of clothing worn in Vietnam by the Vietnamese people.
-The traditional style has both indigenous and foreign elements due to the diverse cultural exchanges during the history of Vietnam.
-This all eventually led to the birth of a distinctive Vietnamese style of clothing, including the birth of the unofficial national dress of Vietnam, the áo dài.
+Vietnamese clothing (Vietnamese: Trang phục Việt Nam) also known as Việt phục (chữ Hán: 越服), various styles of clothing traditionally and historically worn in Vietnam.
+The most popular style of traditional Vietnamese clothing is áo dài, a 20th century modernization of áo ngũ thân designed primarily for women.

-For daily wear in Vietnam, most Vietnamese people typically wear westernized everyday clothing (đồ Tây; Western clothing), but the common name for everyday clothing is quần áo thường ngày (literally "normal day clothing").
+Historically, Vietnamese clothing was heavily influenced by Chinese aesthetic in both folk fashion and formal court dress traditions.
+Over time, elements from Cham, and later Western fashion introduced through France were also incorporated.

 History

 The clothing and textile history of Vietnam reflects the culture and tradition that has been developed since the ancient Bronze Age wherein people of diverse cultures were living in Vietnam, the long influence of the Chinese and their associated cultural influence, as well as the short-lived French colonial rule.
-The dynamic cultural exchanges which took place with those foreign cultural influences had a significant impact on the history of clothing in Vietnam; this has eventually lead to the birth to a distinctive Vietnamese clothing style, the áo dài is only one of such clothing for example.
+The dynamic cultural exchanges which took place with those foreign cultural influences had a significant impact on the history of clothing in Vietnam; this has eventually lead to the birth to a distinctive Vietnamese clothing style, áo dài is only one of such clothing for example.
 Moreover, as Vietnam has multiple ethnicities, there are many distinctive styles of clothing which reflect their wearer's ethnicity.

 Since the ancient times, textiles used and produced in Vietnam have been silk in Northern Vietnam, barkcloth, and banana fiber cloth; kapok and hemp were also generally used prior to the introduction of cotton.

 For at least a thousand years, Vietnam was ruled by the Chinese in the north while the south of Vietnam was ruled by the Indian-culture influenced, independent kingdom of Champa.
 During this period, the clothing styles which were developed in Vietnam contained both indigenous and imported foreign elements; the upper classes tended to be more easily influenced by those foreign influences than the common people.
 The upper classes of Vietnam in Northern Vietnam tended to wear clothing which mirrored and was influenced by the fashions of the Chinese, and this style of clothing persisted even after the end of the Chinese rule in the independent kingdom of Đại Việt and in Champa.

 For centuries, peasant women typically wore a halter top (yếm) underneath a blouse or overcoat, alongside a skirt (váy or quần không đáy).
 It was until the 1920s in Vietnam's north area in isolated hamlets where skirts were worn.
 Before the Nguyễn dynasty, the cross-collared robe (áo tràng vạt) was worn popularly.